CAFxX/fastrand/README.md

 ### Atomic variant

 The atomic variant currently relies on `unsafe` to improve the performance of its CAS loops.
 It does so by calling the unexported `procyield` function in package `runtime`.
 This dependency will be removed in a future release.
+Usage of `unsafe` can be disabled by setting the `fastrand_nounsafe` build tag, at the cost of lower performance.

 The state of the atomic variants is not padded/aligned to fill the cacheline: if needed users should pad the structure to avoid false sharing of the cacheline.

 ### Sharded variant

 The sharded variant relies on `unsafe` to implement sharding.
 It does so by calling the unexported `procPin` and `procUnpin` functions in package `runtime`.
 These functions are used by other packages (e.g. `sync`) for the same purpose, so they are unlikely to disappear/change.
+Usage of `unsafe` can be disabled by setting the `fastrand_nounsafe` build tag, at the cost of lower performance.

 Sharded variants detect the value of `GOMAXPROCS` when they are instantiated (with `NewShardedXxx`).
 If `GOMAXPROCS` is increased after a sharded PRNG is instantiated it will yield suboptimal performance, as it may dynamically fallback to the corresponding atomic variant.